-W1: Gravity Wave Parameterization for the Atmosphere
+W1: Gravity Wave Parameterisation for the Atmosphere

 The following core themes will be in focus: